-For some businesses, like Kentucky Fried Chicken’s “Col. Sanders,” the title does indeed have military roots.
+From the way people talk to product ideas, the civilian world has learned plenty from the military.
+That's certainly true for some business mascots who have taken on military ranks.
+For some businesses, like Kentucky Fried Chicken's "Colonel Sanders," the title does indeed have military roots.
 For others however, it seems to be nothing more than clever marketing.
-So we thought it’d be fun to research the actual military records, or put together what their records may have been, if we were writing the history.
+So we thought it'd be fun to research the actual military records, or put together what their records may have been, if we were writing the history.

 But was he actually a colonel?
 Well, as it turns out, Sanders did have a brief stint in the U.S. Army in 1906, when he forged documents at the age of 16 and enlisted.
 He was sent to Cuba, but served only three months before his honorable discharge, according to Today I Found Out.